arjunsatarkar/tagrss/README.md

 This project is not in a finished state, but the core functionality is present.

+## License

+TagRSS is copyright (c) 2023-present Arjun Satarkar \<me@arjunsatarkar.net\>.

+TagRSS is licensed under the GNU Affero General Public License v3.0, which requires among other things that "[w]hen a modified version is used to provide a service over a network, the complete source code of the modified version must be made available."[^1]

+See `LICENSE.txt` in the root of this repository for the text of the license.

 ## To do

 * Add filtering by tag/feed